C-Andr3ws/lara-soc-automation/README.md

 > Pipeline B was not a separate workflow — it was achieved by disabling the AbuseIPDB, VirusTotal, and VirusTotal-FileHash tool nodes in the same n8n workflow used for Pipeline C.

 ### Pipeline C — Fully Integrated (Primary)
 Complete pipeline.
 LLM analysis is supplemented by real-time threat intelligence enrichment via AbuseIPDB (IP reputation) and VirusTotal (file hash and IP detection).
-Results are used to auto-create a case in DFIR-IRIS and deliver a formatted Slack notification for high-severity alerts.
+Results are used to auto-create a case in DFIR-IRIS and deliver a formatted Slack notification for high and critical severity alerts only.

 ---